VerityVerity

 Some endpoints have higher rate limit costs:

-For example, if your rate limit is 60 requests/minute and you make a policies/compare request (5x cost), it counts as 5 requests against your limit.
+For example, if your rate limit is 60 requests/minute and you make a policies/compare request (8x cost), it counts as 8 requests against your limit.
+Semantic policy search uses the policy-search request multiplier and requires a plan with semantic search enabled.

 Upgrading Your Plan